antois/antois.github.io/_posts/2022-08-20-Setting up Python on MacOS.md

 ---
-title:  "Setting up Python on MacOS for Data Science"
+title:  "Python on MacOS for Data Science"
 layout: post
 ---